micahflee/do-cli/README.md

 test1      138.68.12.60  115661631       512      20  sfo2
 ```

 Almost.
-To avoid accidentally permanently deleting the wrong droplet, you have to pass `--force` into `do`.
+To avoid accidentally permanently deleting the wrong droplet, you
+have to pass `--force` into `do-cli`.

 ```
-$ do delete 115661631 --force
+$ do-cli delete 115661631 --force
 The following droplet has been deleted.

 Droplet    IP address           id    Memory    Disk  Region